veryshuai/tradenet/README.txt

 ######## HOW TO RUN #######
 These instructions are for how to run the program from raw data.
 If you would like to use the attached data, skip to step 6.

-1. First, data needs to be put into the format of the file network_data_sample.csv.
-I did this using the stata files prepared by Jim.
+1. First, data needs to be put into the format of the file network_data_sample.csv and labeled "network_data.csv".
+I did this using the stata files prepared by Jim and the file "read_data.do".

 2. Use python to run make_census_ids.py.
 This creates census style ids for importers using country names, firm names, and addresses.
 The output of this file is called graph_trans.csv.